Supplements To Improve Adrenal Fatigue

 This is a neuroprotective amino acid that works to help maintain cell stability.
 It also has antioxidant activity and supplementation has been shown to increase the inhibitory neurotransmitter in the brain called GABA.

-This should help improve sleep, mood, calmness and relaxation.
+This should help improve sleep, mood, calmness, and relaxation.
 Begin with 300 mg – 1x daily and you can ramp up to 1500 mg – 1-2x daily max.
 The safe upper limit without side effects is 3 grams daily.

 5-HTP:

 5-HTP (5-hydroxytryptophan) is a precursor to the neurotransmitter serotonin.
-It is easily absorbed in the intestines and has been shown to easily cross the blood brain barrier (10).
+It is easily absorbed in the intestines and has been shown to easily cross the blood-brain barrier (10).

-Serotonin is important for a number of brain activities, influences norepinephrine and dopamine, regulates mood and behavior, including food cravings.
+Serotonin is important for a number of brain activities, influences norepinephrine and dopamine, and regulates mood and behavior, including food cravings.
 The use of 5-HTP has been shown to help improve a sense of calm and relaxation (11).

 Serotonin in our brain helps us to feel good and calm, but also it is a precursor to the sleep hormone melatonin.
-Using 5-HTP supplementation for someone that needs this, should help that individual have improved mood and energy and sleep better.
+Using 5-HTP supplementation for someone who needs this, should help that individual have improved mood and energy and sleep better.
 This shouldn’t be taken by anyone who is currently using an SSRI type of anti-depressant.

 L-Theanine:

 This amino acid helps to modulate the HPA axis in such as way as to dampen excitatory neurotransmitter and alpha brain wave activity.
-This results in relaxation support and improved sleep quality (121314).
+This results in relaxation support and improved sleep quality (12, 13, 14).

 GABA: